ds5110/project-OmkarSonar24/db_setup.md

 # DB Setup

-To ensure reproducibility , we creted an SQLite Local Database.
+For testing purposes , we creted an SQLite Local Database.

 Below are the steps by which we were able to do it.